jjoe64/GraphView/README.markdown

 The new structure also changes the way the data storage is allocated for appending data to the existing data.
 The data arrays will now be 'oversized' when single points are added/appended.
-The number of values to display in the array will therefore differ from the size.
+The number of values to display in the array will therefore differ from the array size.
-The result is that there might already be space in the array when new values are added, the new value can be added directly without copying all the elements in the array to a newly allocated array of the new size.
-If there is no space a new array object is created with extra space for future use.
+The advantage is that there might be space in the array when new values are added, the new value can be added immediately without copying all the elements in the array to a newly allocated array.
+If there is no space, a new array object is created with extra space for future use.
 Unfortunately these changes are not compatable with the previous implementation.
 Maybe I can add a convertion constructor?

 <h4>20 January 2013 </h4>

 Made more changes to speedup the graphs with large data sets.
 * Derived the graphs from View and not from LinearLayout.
-Had to change all the views in the class to be part of a singel view as well.
+Had to change all the views in the class to be part of a single view as well.
 * Improved performance for large datasets by only drawing the graphs if the data are within the current viewport.
 (This is a huge speedup if the viewport is small compared to the dataset)
 * Changed the scroll/pan and zoom functions.
-The original functions did not work correcly on my 2 test tablets if the graphs were embedded in a scroller (most of the examples if not all are embedded within a scroller)
+The original functions did not work correcly on my 2 test tablets if the graphs were embedded in a scroller (most of the examples, if not all, are embedded within a scroller)

 <h4>8 February 2013 </h4>
 Changed the way that the scroll, fling and zoom is implemented.